West Jerusalem: Division in 1949

 The United Nations Partition Plan for Palestine planned a "corpus separatum" for Jerusalem and its environs as an international city.
 In December 1949, it was officially decided to transfer the institutions of the Government of Israel to Jerusalem.

 Arabs living in such western Jerusalem neighbourhoods as Katamon or Malha were forced to leave; the same fate befell Jews in the eastern areas, including the Old City of Jerusalem and Silwan.
 Almost 33% of the land in West Jerusalem in the pre-mandate period had been owned by Palestinians, a fact which made it hard for the evicted Palestinians to accept Israeli control in the West.
 The Knesset (Israeli Parliament) passed laws to transfer this Arab land to Israeli Jewish organizations.

 The only eastern area of the city that remained in Israeli hands throughout the 19 years of Jordanian rule was Mount Scopus, where the Hebrew University of Jerusalem is located, which formed an enclave during that period and therefore is not considered part of East Jerusalem.

 Capital of Israel (1950)

 Israel established West Jerusalem as its capital in 1950.
 The Israeli government needed to invest heavily to create employment, building new government offices, a new university, the Great Synagogue and the Knesset building.
 West Jerusalem became covered by the Law and Administrative Ordinance of 1948, subjecting West Jerusalem to Israeli jurisdiction.
 United States President Donald Trump's administration announced recognition of Jerusalem as Israel's capital on 6 December 2017.
+On 6 April 2017, Russia officially recognized West Jerusalem as the capital of Israel.
+On 6 December 2017, the Czech Republic recognized Jerusalem as the capital.
 On 15 December 2018, Australia officially recognized West Jerusalem as Israel's capital, before withdrawing it again on 17 October 2022.